SBIR/STTR Reauthorization Act Of 2011: NIH Implementation Of Key Changes (What to Expect and When)

 Set-aside percentages are increased

-For FY 2014, SBA has issued guidelines to the agencies that the set-aside share is increased to 2.8%, prior to the new Policy Directives being issued.
-The share will increase by 0.1 percentage point each fiscal year until it reaches 3.2% for fiscal year 2017.
+For FY 2015, SBA has issued guidelines to the agencies that the set-aside share is increased to 2.9%.
+The share will increase by 0.1 percentage point each Fiscal Year until it reaches 3.2% for Fiscal Year 2017.
 It will remain at that level after that.
 For STTR, the set-aside percent was increased to 0.35% for 2012 and 2013, and has increased to 0.4% for 2014 and 2015, and to 0.45% for 2016 and thereafter.
 Note that agencies may exceed these minimum percentages.

 - $95M STTR 0.4%